-When it comes to buying a house, it helps to understand exactly what you can afford — and that starts by understanding the costs of buying a house.
+When it comes to buying a house, it helps to understand exactly what you can afford – and that starts by understanding the costs of buying a house.
 Your mortgage payment will be the biggest recurring payment on your home.
 But, there are four other primary costs of buying a house that you need to know about.
-Here’s a breakdown of the four other costs and how working with Homes for Heroes to buy a home can decrease or eliminate some of these costs.
+Here’s a breakdown of the four other costs and how working with Homes for Heroes to buy a home can help with costs.

 COST #1: House Down Payment Cost

 First things first, what is a down payment on a home?
 A down payment is a portion of the total home sale price paid to the seller.
 The remaining portion is the money you borrow with a mortgage loan.
-For example, if the home price is $200,000 and you decide to pay a 10 percent down payment, your down payment will be $20,000 and the remaining $180,000 will be covered by your mortgage loan.
-Your down payment and mortgage loan will vary depending on your credit history, loan type and loan terms.
+For example, if the home price is $200,000 and you decide to pay a 10% down payment, your down payment will be $20,000 and the remaining $180,000 will be covered by your mortgage loan.
+Your down payment and mortgage loan terms will vary depending on your credit history, loan type, income, and other factors.

-- May receive a lower interest rate on your loan, reducing the amount you’ll pay over the lifetime of the loan
+- You can receive a lower interest rate on your loan, reducing the amount you’ll pay over the lifetime of the loan

-- Do not pay private mortgage insurance (PMI), reducing your payments
+- You will not need to pay private mortgage insurance (PMI), reducing your overall payments

 Down Payment Impact on Monthly Payments